Home

 Son Bernard Heinbaugh ( ? -1981) was born in (?).
 He married Elaine A. "Kate" Bush (1924-2011), the daughter of Reggie and Ruth (Coughenour) Bush.
 Bernard was a World War II veteran, and a member of the Rockwood School Board for six years.
 They had two daughters -- Bonnie Sechler and Debbie Wagner.
 They were members of the Rockwood United Methodist Church.
 Sadly, Bernard died in 1981.
 Kate outlived him by three decades.
 She passed away at Somerset Hospital on Oct.
 24, 2011, at the age of 87.

-Son Lloyd "Van" Heinbaugh is married and circa 1966 lived in Lakewood, OH.
-He married and had four known children -- Leann Heinbaugh, David Heinbaugh, Carol Joy Heinbaugh and Jenifer Heinbaugh.
+Son Lloyd "Van" Heinbaugh ( ? -2024) was born on (?).
+He was married and circa 1966 lived in Lakewood, OH.
+Their four known children were Leann Heinbaugh, David Heinbaugh, Carol Joy Heinbaugh and Jenifer Heinbaugh.
 Van was a longtime purchasing manager for the Cuyahoga County Public Library in Cleveland, retiring a yearend 2004.
-He attended our 2007 reunion with his daughter.
+He attended our 2007 reunion with a daughter.
 In August 2007, he formed a reunion of the Jacob Lloyd Heinbaugh family, held at the Farmers and Threshers Jubilee Building in New Centerville, Somerset County.
 A total of 36 attended the reunion, and a treasury was formed with the net proceeds.
 Sue Ellen Martin agreed to be the family memorabilia collector, such as photographs or keepsakes to be preserved and shared with future generations.
+Sadly, Lloyd passed away in Cleveland on Nov.
+27, 2024.

 ~ Grandson Oren C. Vough ~